corelightning-dev/corelightning.dev/README.md

 ## Adding yourself to the lists

-If you are currently working on a bitcoin related open source project, submit a PR to [get yourself added](https://github.com/dennisreimann/bitcoindevlist.com/edit/master/donatees).
+If you are currently working on a Lightning related open source project, submit a PR to [get yourself added](https://github.com/corelightning-dev/corelightning.dev/edit/master/donatees).
 Just append your block of data to the bottom, the list is shuffled on page load.
 You can use Markdown in the `description` property.